 The general rule is that the chicks can eat what the chickens can.
 So, yes!
 The chicks can eat cherries.
 You only need to be a little careful.

-Even if you’re letting your chickens have the pits, you would have to take them out for your chicks.
+Even if you’re letting your chickens have the pits, you should take them out for your chicks.
 Take into account the size of your chicks.
 The seeds could be a choking hazard for them.

 Cherries for the Summer